sohjunjie/RRPSS/README.md

 recording of orders and displaying of sale records.
 It will be solely used by the restaurant staff.

-The restaurant is assumed to operates in 2 sessions (AM : 11am - 3pm, PM : 6pm - 10pm).
+The restaurant is assumed to operate in 2 sessions (AM : 11am - 3pm, PM : 6pm - 10pm).

 ## Checking out project into Eclipse IDE